alterNERDtive/EDDiscovery-wiki/Using-the-Journal-Page.md

 Using the Event Filter drop down, you can filter events by specific event types.

-**New!** Use the [Field Filter](Using the Field Filter) to filter out entries matching criteria.
+Use the [[Field Filter|Using the Field Filter]] to filter out entries matching criteria.
 The journal view gives you a good idea of the fields you can pick.
 If you have the event in memory already the field entries available will be listed.

 # Column Resizing